bugzilla/bugzilla.github.io/donate.md

 <a href="https://donate.stripe.com/eVadTl5xa53RcIEeUV" class="button primary">Contribute</a> towards this goal via Stripe (credit, debit, Apple Pay, CashApp).
 Stripe will deduct 2.9% + 30¢ from your contribution as a transaction fee.
 </p>
 <p>If you give via Stripe and want to cover the fee (completely optional), here's the formula: Take the amount you want us to get, add 30¢, then divide by 0.971.
 For example, if you want us to get $100, add 30¢ to make 100.30, then divide by 0.971 and round it to two places after the decimal, which gives you $103.30.
 To verify it, subtract 2.9% to get 100.3043, round to two digits after the decimal to get 100.30, then subtract 30¢ to get $100.</p>

-<h2>Why Bugzilla Now Needs Money</h2>

-<p>Historically, most of Bugzilla's development was done by coders who worked
-at companies who used Bugzilla, where those companies allowed them to spend time working on the public version of Bugzilla since it got their features included in future Bugzilla versions without them having to locally customize it.</p>

-<p>Sadly, this is no longer the case.
-In the name of immediate productivity,
-some companies decide that they can get the quickest results by customizing their local copy only for their own use, and not taking the time to contribute those changes to the public version.
-Being able to upgrade it down the line without losing their customizations is "someone else's problem in the future."
-(Incidentally, we'd love your help if you're a company that uses Bugzilla and can let one of your internal developers spend a couple hours per week on Bugzilla!)</p>

-<p>Because Bugzilla is now in this position, we are trying to raise enough
-money to directly pay at least one developer, so that it will actually be someone's job to work on Bugzilla, at least part time.
-That is our pie-in-the-sky goal.</p>

 <h2>The Legal Stuff</h2>